jiudingsun01/jiudingsun01.github.io/_pages/about.md

   - /about.html
 ---

 I am a junior undergraduate student at Northeastern University in the [Khoury College of Computer Science](https://www.khoury.northeastern.edu/) with a major in mathematics and computer science.
 I work on NLP/ML/DM.
-I studied at Tsinghua University in my sophomore year and worked with Professor [Juanzi Li](http://keg.cs.tsinghua.edu.cn/persons/ljz/) on Semantic Parsing and Knowledge Base Question Answering (KBQA).
+I studied at Tsinghua University in my sophomore year and worked with professor [Juanzi Li](http://keg.cs.tsinghua.edu.cn/persons/ljz/) on Semantic Parsing and Knowledge Base Question Answering (KBQA).
+I am now working with professor [Wallace Byron](https://www.byronwallace.com/) on instruction fine-tuning and summarization factuality.

 Research Interest
 ======